Interactions-AI/sample-odin-configs/docs/odin-in-gke.md

           microk8s                             microk8s-cluster                     admin

 ```
-If your cluster isnt the current context, switch it like this:
+If your cluster isn't the current context, switch it like this:

 ```
 $ kubectl config use-context gke_xxxxxxx_us-central1-c_odin-k8s